hdShang/arxiv-daily/docs/cs-RO/2025-08-02/papers/250801149v1-design-of-q8bot-a-miniature-low-cost-dynamic-quadruped-built-with-ze.md

 ---
 layout: default
-title: Design of Q8bot: A Miniature, Low-Cost, Dynamic Quadruped Built with Zero Wires
+title: "Design of Q8bot: A Miniature, Low-Cost, Dynamic Quadruped Built with Zero Wires"
 ---

 # Design of Q8bot: A Miniature, Low-Cost, Dynamic Quadruped Built with Zero Wires